Customers often interact and communicate with businesses for various reasons related to marketing, sales, and service support issues.

 - Use video or self-support content to list each feature of the product to help customers understand things easily

 - Product tour, product help documentation or demo will always the key parts of the onboarding interactions.

-- Extend great customer support to assist in the onboarding process and make the journey smooth.
+- Extend great customer support with an AI messaging bot to assist in the onboarding process and make the journey smooth.

 4. Customer experience interactions

 Marketing, sales, and customer service are three of the main reasons why customers interact with businesses.
 Your business should take every interaction as a chance to delight, convert, and acquire customers.

 Customer experience interactions can occur in different ways, be it when a customer sees your ads on social media and comments, or when signs up for a newsletter, or when attend one of your events.

 Amazon is a great example of getting its strategy right with digital product experience.
 Their customer reviews are quite a powerful system to understand whether a product suits your needs.